aitor/aitor.github.com/_posts/2023-01-04-2022-asking-together.md

 Sometimes -like today- the attention is sustained for just 15/20 minutes; sometimes, we keep going deeper or jump to adjacent topics.
 Sometimes we will arrive at some great conclusion, and sometimes the questions still need to be addressed and remain inconclusive.
 And that _IS_ OK!
 I try to summarize our findings and correct anything substantially wrong about their theories, but I mostly let it sit and go back to the topic another day.

 In all the years I was schooled (catholic semi-private school), NOT ONCE did I get a professor that would engage with us students through any kind of [Socratic process](http://www.garlikov.com/Soc_Meth.html).
 They will ask questions to get us to regurgitate their expected answer.
-Zero interest in the process, zero interest in using the discovery process as a teaching method.
+Zero interest in the mental process, zero interest in using the discovery process as a teaching method.

 I understand that going through this way of teaching is more challenging than the traditional master class approach: it requires more preparation, forces the teacher to be more dynamic, and sometimes you get stuck!
 But I'll be damned if this is not a better way to explore learning.